Updated November 2017

 You can share the filtration of the mini with your friends, but it is not the quickest or most efficient method of filtering large amounts.

-, one can filter water for others and into different vessels but it requires you to fill the provided soft bottle and manually squeeze the water through the filter into different containers.
+, one can filter water for others and into different vessels, but it requires you to fill the provided soft bottle and manually squeeze the water through the filter into separate containers, which can tire out your squeeze strength.
 We found this process slow and cumbersome and prefer to use the MSR TrailShot

 to fill bottles from the source.